collective-soundworks/soundworks/README.md

 - [`Seatmap`](#seatmap)
 - [`Sync`](#sync)

 Some modules on the client side are also associated with some styling information.
 When that is the case, we added in the library's `sass/` folder a `_xx-moduleName.scss` SASS partial: don't forget to include them in your `*.scss` files when you write your scenario.
-We indicate in the sections below which modules do require these SASS partials.
+We indicate in the sections below which modules require their corresponding SASS partials.

 ### Core objects